2023PHOENIX/MINOR/README.md

 ## INTRODUCTION

-### <code> Purpose of the Project </code>
+### Purpose of the Project

 Exploring and analyzing the workings of the optimization algorithm – Genetic Algorithm.
 Optimizing the algorithm using various crossover and mutation techniques to find the best combination for our data.

-### <code> Target Beneficiary </code>
+###  Target Beneficiary

 When faced with a number of possible choices that depend on a number of factors, optimization algorithms could play a crucial role in choosing the "Best" solution based on a value obtained from an objective function.
 This function will provide a measure to indicate how good/bad the choice is.
 Genetic Algorithm is one such algorithm which always generates a solution and also the one that improves with time or successive iterations.

-### <code> Project Scope </code>
+### Project Scope

 Genetic Algorithm can deal with various types of optimizations, whether the objective function is stationary or nonstationary, linear or nonlinear, continuous or discontinuous, or with random noise.
 Because multiple offspring in a population act like independent agents, the population can explore the search space in many directions simultaneously.
 This feature makes it ideal to parallelize the algorithms for implementation.
-Different parameters and even different groups of encoded strings can be manipulated at the same time.
+Different parameters and even different groups of  strings can be manipulated at the same time.

-### <code> References </code>
+### References

     • https://towardsdatascience.com/an-illustrated-guide-to-genetic-algorithm-ec5615c9ebe